-The term emotional intelligence was first introduced by Piter Salovey from Harvard University and John Mayer from New Hampshire (Wajdİ et al., 2018).
-This concept is rapidly evolving because it is a component of shaping intelligent behaviour.
-According to Elfenbein and MacCann (2017), emotional intelligence is the capacity to confront one's emotions and use them to guide one's thoughts and actions.
-According to Miao et al. (2017), Emotional intelligence is the capacity to recognise one's own and others' emotions, motivate oneself, and organise one's own and others' emotions effectively.
+The term emotional intelligence was first introduced by Piter Salovey from Harvard University and John Mayer from New Hampshire (Wajdl et al., 2018).
+This concept is rapidly evolving because it a component of shaping intelligent behaviour.
+According to Elfenbein and MacCann (2017), motional intelligence is the capacity to confront one's emotions and use them to guide one's thoughts and actions.
+According to Miao et al. (2017), motional intelligence is the capacity to recognise one's own and others' emotions, motivate oneself, and organise one's own and others' emotions effectively.

 This study aimed to compare the social skills of students who learned using the moral reasoning learning model to those who learned using the simulation learning model.
-It also examined how learning models and emotional intelligence interact to affect students' social skills and the effectiveness of learning from simulation and moral reasoning in improving students' social skills.
+It also examined we learning models and emotional intelligence interact to affect students' social skills and effectiveness of learning from simulation and moral reasoning in improving students' social skills.

-Research Methods 3.
+18. Research Methods

-Research Model 3.1
+3.1 Research Model